petarov/shut-up-bird/README.md

 Archive and delete your Twitter posts.

-Do you want to get rid of your old tweets but still have them nicely packed somewhere?
+Do you want to get rid of your old tweets or likes, but still have them nicely packed somewhere?

-This tool creates an [ePub](https://en.wikipedia.org/wiki/EPUB) format e-book for all your selected tweets and then (optionally) deletes them from Twitter.
+This tool creates an [ePub](https://en.wikipedia.org/wiki/EPUB) format e-book for all your selected tweets or likes and then (optionally) deletes them from Twitter.

 # Installation